-Some types of glaucoma are treatable with medication, while others require surgery.
+Healthcare professionals may treat some types of glaucoma with medication, whereas other types require surgery.

 We may use a few terms in this piece that can be helpful to understand when selecting the best insurance plan: